Providing a soft landing package

-Since the start of the action programme, Amsterdam has signed memorandums of understanding with New York and Paris, agreeing to support one another’s entrepreneurial ecosystems.
-StartupAmsterdam has entered partnerships with local startup organisations in these cities to organise startup bootcamps that enable the exchange of knowledge and opportunity.
+Since the start of the action programme, Amsterdam has signed Memorandums of Understanding with New York, Paris, Milan and Lisbon agreeing to support one another’s entrepreneurial ecosystems.
+Thanks to these memorandums, StartupAmsterdam has developed partnerships with local startup organisations in these cities to organise startup bootcamps that enable the exchange of knowledge and opportunity.

 Amsterdam's startup scene

-When asked about their experiences, the international startups that were introduced to Amsterdam reflected that they were surprised by how lively, active and fast-growing the startup community was in the city.
+When asked about their experiences, the international startups that were introduced to Amsterdam expressed that they were surprised at how lively, active and fast-growing the startup community was in the city.
 After participating in the NYC2Amsterdam bootcamp in May 2016, translation platform Motaword and video app Dynamite Labs were so impressed by Amsterdam’s multilingual labour pool and international character that they have since announced plans to open an office in the city.
 Startup Shoptiques was introduced to Amsterdam-based Parcel International for their logistic needs, and – after striking up a deal – Shoptique now has a presence in the Netherlands.
 Read more about the deal here.